tim200002/fingerfunke-app/README.md

 |FIREBASE_ENVIRONMENT|Whether to use production backend or local emulator suite|local; production

 Now you are ready to start developing.
 Have fun and thanks for contributing :)

+# Releases

+Releases are named using [sematic versioning](https://semver.org/lang/de/) in addition with the current build number.
+A valid release tag would therefore look somehting like this `v1.2.4+2`.
+Please `tag` every release in Git and add meaningful release notes

+- Major release: A major release increments the first number.
+This is done when there are significant changes in the feature set of the App
+- Minor Release: A minor release increments the second nunber.
+This is done when new functionality has been added to the App
+- Patch release: A patch release icrements the third number.
+This is done when only bugs have been fixed

+The build number must automatically be incremented with every new release